The Dark Knight: Retrospective assessments

 The Dark Knight remains popular with audiences in publicly voted rankings.
 Over 17,000 people voted the film into the top ten of American Cinematographer's "Best-Shot Film of 1998–2008" list, and listeners of BBC Radio 1 and BBC Radio 1Xtra named it their eighth-favorite film.
 Readers of Empire have alternatively voted it the fifteenth (2008), third (2014), and the fourth-greatest film ever made (2020).
 The Dark Knight was also voted the greatest superhero movie by readers of Rolling Stone (2014), and as one of New Zealand's favorite films (2015).

+In 2025, The Hollywood Reporter listed The Dark Knight as having the best stunts of 2008.

 Sequel

 The Dark Knight was followed by The Dark Knight Rises (2012), the conclusion of The Dark Knight Trilogy.
 In the film, Batman is forced out of his self-imposed retirement following the events of The Dark Knight; he allies with Selina Kyle / Catwoman to take on Bane, a physically imposing revolutionary allied with the League of Shadows that is featured in Batman Begins.
-The Dark Knight Rises was a financial success, surpassing the box office of The Dark Knight, and was generally well received by critics but proved more divisive with audiences.
+The Dark Knight Rises was a financial success, surpassing the box-office take of The Dark Knight, and was generally well received by critics but proved more divisive with audiences.